ktonon/two-medium-model/README.md

   both the target and the probe are excitations of the same substrate.

-- The stability conditions of LCM waves enforce intrinsic bandwidth/location tradeoffs---an analogue of uncertainty, not because of fundamental metaphysics, but because of **LCM-wave mechanics**.
+- The stability conditions of LCM waves enforce intrinsic bandwidth/location tradeoffs—an analogue of uncertainty, not because of fundamental metaphysics, but because of **LCM-wave mechanics**.

 Thus Heisenberg uncertainty emerges as a **structural property of our